cyberbotics/webots-doc/reference/using-proto-nodes-with-the-scene-tree.md

 example, a PROTO whose base type is [Material](material.md) cannot be inserted in a `boundingObject` field.
 In [this figure](#adding-an-instance-of-the-twocolorchair-proto) you can see how the `TwoColorChair` PROTO appears in the dialog.
-Note that, the dialog's text pane is automatically filled with any comment placed at the beginning of the ".proto" file.
+Note that, the dialog's text plane is automatically filled with any comment placed at the beginning of the ".proto" file.